 What does PCI DSS stand for?

 We understand that this terminology may be confusing or intimidating.
-We also know that the demand of running your business leaves little time to research acronyms like PCI DSS.
+We also know that the demand for running your business leaves little time to research acronyms like PCI DSS.

 PCI DSS stands for Payment Card Industry Data Security Standard.
 It was developed by the major credit card companies as a guideline to help organizations that process, store or transmit card payments.
 The program helps prevent fraud, hacking, identity theft and various other security vulnerabilities and threats.